 I learnt during a Skype about strategic designers working for the EU Commission on a Policy Lab.
 It was an interesting insight which also made me discover companies like Namahn and ShiftN using human-centered design with governmental and public entities.

 In the end, INGOs might be higly visible in Brussels but they just have small offices doing advocacy.
 If you want to work as a designer on such NGOs it might be better to focus on their headquarters or regional offices.

 The school of St-Luc has a Master in Social design as well.
-I was quite surprised and would be curious to know more but I couldn’t meet the teachers yet.
+I was quite surprised and would be curious to know more about it but I couldn’t meet any teacher yet.